By John Hasenberg

-John Hasenberg is a Senior Vice President and Financial Advisor at Morgan Stanley Smith Barney located in Washington, DC, and may be reached at (202) 861-5101 or www.fa.smithbarney.com/hasenberg.
+John Hasenberg is a Senior Vice President and Financial Advisor at Morgan Stanley Smith Barney in Washington, DC.
+Contact him at (202) 861-5101 or www.fa.smithbarney.com/hasenberg.

 Morgan Stanley Smith Barney LLC and its affiliates do not provide tax or legal advice.
 To the extent that this material or any attachment concerns tax matters, it is not intended to be used and cannot be used by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Any such taxpayer should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor.